hmayer/go-avatar-normalization/README.md

 This service provides an endpoint to upload and process avatar images.

 # Why not use AI to normalize avatars?
-Because AI isn't silver bullet and OpenCV is a cheaper alternative.
+Because AI isn't a silver bullet and OpenCV is a cheaper alternative.

 ## Features